 Chestnuts are traditionally dried and roasted in their brown husks after being removed from the spiny cupule in which they were born on the tree.
 The skin of a raw peeled chestnut can then be removed by blanching.
 When cooked, chestnuts acquire a sweet flavor and texture similar to sweet potato.

-Note: Chestnuts should not be confused with horse chestnuts, Aesculus hippocastanum, in the genus Aesculus belonging to the Sapindales family.
-Horse chestnuts may look similar but they are mildly poisonous to humans and toxic to animals.
+Note: Chestnuts should not be confused with horse chestnuts or buckeyes, in the genus Aesculus belonging to the Sapindales family.
+Horse chestnuts and buckeyes may look similar but they are mildly poisonous to humans and toxic to animals.

 Message: Chestnut signals a time when we are being asked to be a trustworthy and reliable provider from start to finish.
 This is also a time of paying attention to our own needs if we are to help others.
 We may need to pay closer attention to details to complete our tasks, no matter how mundane it may seem.
 True providers offer stability and kindness during difficult times that nourish the mind, body and soul.

 Challenge: Boredom or restlessness.
 Life has become too routine, predictable or possibly too chaotic to focus on everyday necessities, responsibilities or chores.